 Our corrections lack context-

-In my experience, most Church people are good people who love God with all their heart, soul, and mind (Matthew 22:37-28).
+Most Church people are good people who love God with all their heart, soul, and mind (Matthew 22:37-28).
 However, there are some church people who are a bit overeager when it comes to getting and keeping others on the straight and narrow.
 Church people forget sometimes that correction is best done in the context of relationship and should NEVER be attempted on church visitors, strangers or in front of a group.
 Period.
-It does not matter what the person is wearing or how many piercings or tattoos these folks happen to have.
+It does not matter what the person happens to be wearing or how many piercings or tattoos they have.
 The only truly loving thing to do when someone shows up at church is to celebrate the fact that they are attempting to connect with God on some level.
-Their appearance (even if it’s inappropriate) should be irrelevant (Luke 15:15-31).
+Their appearance (even if it’s inappropriate) is irrelevant (Luke 15:15-31).

 Too many Christians think tough love is always the answer-

-Sometimes tough love (and tough words) really are the answer.
-There are situations in life where people need to be told the truth in a loving but straight-forward-no-holds-barred manner (Ephesians 4:15).
+Sometimes tough love and tough words really are the answer.
+There are situations in life where people need to be told the truth in a loving but straight-forward manner (Ephesians 4:15).
 However, most of the time a kinder, gentler method is far more effective and should always be attempted before tough love is applied (Proverbs 15:1 Titus 3:1-3, Galatians 5:22-24, Hebrews 5:1-2).

 Generally speaking, there are two kinds of Christians in this world.
 The ones who say too much about the subject of sin and the ones who say nothing at all about the subject of sin.
 Sadly, the ones who say nothing often feel justified in doing so because of the damage done by the ones who have said too much.
 Further complicating the situation is the fact that we have been conditioned by our society to believe that telling people the truth about their behavior is mean.
 That said, it is a fundamentally unloving thing to lead people to believe that they can continue to sin without consequences (Galatians 5:16-21).